Skip to main content

 What are the visa requirements and fees for Serbia from Dubai?

-UAE nationals and Schengen visa holders enter visa-free (90 days).
-Those needing a visa require: passport, bank statements, accommodation proof, travel insurance, employment letter, and a cover letter.
-The visa fee is EUR 60 for adults.
-Processing takes 10-15 working days.
+UAE nationals and holders of a valid Schengen, UK, EU, or US visa enter visa-free (90 days within 180).
+Those needing a visa require: passport, bank statements, accommodation proof, travel insurance, employment letter, and a cover letter, submitted at the Serbian Embassy in Abu Dhabi or online via the welcometoserbia.gov.rs portal.
+The official Type C visa fee is EUR 90.
+Processing typically takes 10-15 working days.

 Key Takeaway

-Serbia's generous visa policy means that most UAE residents can visit without applying for a visa at all.
-Emirati passport holders enjoy visa-free access for 90 days, and anyone holding a valid Schengen visa can also enter for up to 90 days.
-However, if you are among the nationalities that do require a visa, understanding the exact requirements, fees, and document checklist is essential for a successful application.
+Serbia's generous visa policy means that many UAE residents can visit without applying for a visa at all.
+Emirati passport holders enjoy visa-free access for 90 days, and anyone holding a valid Schengen, UK, EU, or US visa — or a residence permit issued by a Schengen-area country, an EU member state, or the United States — can also enter for up to 90 days, regardless of nationality.
+However, several large UAE-resident nationalities (including Indian, Pakistani, Bangladeshi, Filipino, and Egyptian ordinary passport holders) do require a visa unless they hold one of those qualifying foreign visas or permits — so understanding the exact requirements, fees, and document checklist is essential.

 This guide provides the complete visa requirements and fee breakdown for Serbia from Dubai in 2026.
-Whether you qualify for visa-free entry or need to submit a formal application, you will find everything you need — from document checklists to cost estimates — in one place.
+Whether you qualify for visa-free entry or need to submit a formal application — at the Serbian Embassy in Abu Dhabi or online via the welcometoserbia.gov.rs portal — you will find everything you need, from document checklists to cost estimates, in one place.

 Visa-Free Entry Requirements for Serbia